Lynnesbian/super-amy/README.md

 To edit the provided files, you'll need the following:
  - [GIMP](https://www.gimp.org/) v2.10 or later for the .xcf files in `res/img`
  - [DefleMask](http://www.deflemask.com/) for the .dmf files in `res/mus/deflemask`

+ All of this software is available for Windows, Mac, and Linux, free of charge.